 There were many really great exhibitions being held when we were there, such as The Jim Henson Exhibition, Star Trek: Exploring New Worlds, Bowie by Mick Rock, Wild Blue Angel: Hendrix Abroad 1966-1970, and Guitar Gallery: The Quest for Volume.
 Ticket fees are on the pricey side to be honest ($28 regular walk-up for adults), but the exhibitions here are definitely worth the price.
-I will do a separate post about my visit to MoPOP, so more pictures are coming soon!

 How stunning does this museum look?
 Look at all those metals and curves!

 I didn’t expect to see the Space Needle this often when I was in Seattle, but here’s another shot of the iconic landmark while we were strolling around Seattle Center.